Careers360 Logo

 • Remainder theorem and zeros of a polynomial.

-• Division method of a polynomial is discussed in detail.
+• The division method of a polynomial is discussed in detail.

 • The graphical representation of polynomials is discussed in this chapter.

-• NCERT exemplar Class 10 Maths solutions chapter 2 discusses the coefficient of polynomial and their properties.
+• NCERT exemplar Class 10 Maths solutions chapter 2 discusses the coefficient of a polynomial and its properties.

-• The relation between zeros of the polynomial and coefficient of the polynomial is also discussed.
+• The relation between zeros of the polynomial and coefficients of the polynomial is also discussed.

 NCERT Class 10 Maths Exemplar Solutions for Other Chapters:

-Features of NCERT Exemplar Class 10 Maths Solutions Chapter 2:
+Importance of Solving NCERT Exemplar Class 10 Maths Solutions Chapter 2:

-• These Class 10 Maths NCERT exemplar chapter 2 solutions provide a detailed knowledge of polynomials.
+• These Class 10 Maths NCERT exemplar Chapter 2 solutions provide a basic knowledge of polynomials, which has great importance in higher classes.

 Frequently Asked Questions (FAQs)